BernardasJuzumas/spiketech_assignment/README.md

 #### Load balancer

-Load balancer should be setup to distribute the load evenly between available instances of PostgREST assuming deployment where there are many (will hopefully manage to cover this).
+Load balancer should be setup to distribute the load evenly between available instances of PostgREST assuming deployment where there are many.

 ## Deployment